gradio-app/gradio/guides/09_other-tutorials/theming-guide.md

 The final 2 constructor arguments set the fonts of the theme.
 You can pass a list of fonts to each of these arguments to specify fallbacks.
 If you provide a string, it will be loaded as a system font.
 If you provide a `gradio.themes.GoogleFont`, the font will be loaded from Google Fonts.

 - `font`: This sets the primary font of the theme.
-In the default theme, this is set to `gradio.themes.GoogleFont("Source Sans Pro")`.
+In the default theme, this is set to `gradio.themes.GoogleFont("Asap")`.
 - `font_mono`: This sets the monospace font of the theme.
 In the default theme, this is set to `gradio.themes.GoogleFont("IBM Plex Mono")`.

 You could modify these values such as the following: